Optimal multiple change-point detection for high-dimensional data: Proofs

 where $\Thetarv$ and $\Thetarv'$ are i.i.d. and distributed according to $\pi$, $\proscal<\Thetarv,\Thetarv'> = \Tr (\Thetarv'\Thetarv^T)$ is the standard scalar product, and $\Esp_{\Thetarv,\Thetarv'}$ is the expectation according to $\Thetarv$ and $\Thetarv'$.

 Let us consider the three following cases for the couple $(r,s)$:

 Each case corresponds to the regime of detection of one of the three statistics.
-The first one corresponds to the Berk-Jones statistic, the second one to the dense statistic and the last one to the max statistic.
+The first one corresponds to the Berk-Jones statistic, the second one to the dense statistic and the last one to the partial norm statistic.

 {\bf Case 1} : In that case, $r\Delta^2 \leq \sigma^2 s\Log{4u\frac{p}{s^2}\Log{\frac{n}{r}}}$.
 Let us define a probability distribution on the parameter $\Theta \in \cP(r,s)$.
 For $\zeta = \floor{\frac{n}{r}} - 1$ and $l \in \tilde{\cD}_r= \{1,r+1, 2r+1, \ldots \zeta r +1 \}, $ define the column vector $v_l = \sum_{j=l}^{l+r-1}e_j$, where $e_j$ is the $j^{th}$ element of the canonical basis of $\bbR^n$.
 Let $\Crvs$ be a random variable uniformly distributed in $\{x \in \{0,1\}^p, |x|_0 = s\}$ and $\Lrv$ be a random variable independent from $\Crvs$ and uniformly distributed on $\{v_l~:~ l \in \tilde{\cD}_r\}$.
 Let